mcneel/developer.rhino3d.com/_guide_topics/cpp/crash_dump_analysis.md

 ## Try this yourself

-Below is a sample C++ plug-in that will crash Rhino.
+Below is a sample C++ plugin that will crash Rhino.
 To test out crash dump analysis, download and build the plugin.
 Then, launch Rhino and load the plugin using the `PlugInManager` command.
 Then run the `TestSdkCrash` command.
 While the *McNeel Error Reporting* dialog is displayed, copy the *RhinoCrashDump.dmp* from the desktop to some other location, and then click *Don't Send*.
 Then follow the steps above to analyze the crash dump.

 <a href="{{ site.baseurl }}/files/testsdkcrash.zip"><span class="glyphicon glyphicon-download">&nbsp;testsdkcrash.zip</span></a>